Orange textured background

 normalAdapter obtained and data collected successfully

-absentnavigator.gpu missing, requestAdapter() returns null, times out after 2000 ms, or any top-level error
+absentnavigator.gpu missing, requestAdapter() returns null, times out, or any top-level error

 Why engine-bound

 The WebGPU specification allows browsers to impose caps lower than hardware maximums for security and compatibility.
 Chrome, Firefox, and Safari report different feature subsets and different limit values for the same GPU.
-For example, maxBufferSize and maxComputeWorkgroupStorageSize are commonly capped differently by browser security policy.
+For example, buffer-size and compute-workgroup-storage limits are commonly capped differently by browser security policy.
 The feature set also diverges: some features are enabled in Chrome but not yet in Safari.
 This makes the combined hash engine-discriminating even on identical hardware.

 Things worth knowing